Unrecognizable Yet Identifiable: Image Distortion with Preserved Embeddings

-\citet{Nayar_Thomas_Emmanuel_2021} focused on secure cancelable palm vein biometrics, offering a novel perspective on template security.
-While their method demonstrated the potential of graph-based techniques, its specificity to palm vein biometrics and may not be directly applicable to other biometric types.
-Our approach offers a more universal solution, our approach is designed to be adaptable across different biometric systems.
+\citet{Nayar_Thomas_Emmanuel_2021} introduced a graph-based approach for secure cancelable palm vein biometrics, offering a novel perspective on template security.
+While their method demonstrated the potential of graph-based techniques, its specificity to palm vein biometrics limited its direct applicability to other domains.
+Recognizing the importance of a more universal solution, our approach is designed to be adaptable across different biometric systems.

 \citet{Yang_Wang_Kang_Johnstone_Bedari_2022} made significant strides in cancelable fingerprint authentication with their linear convolution-based system.
 Their work underscored the critical importance of safeguarding fingerprint template data.
 However, their focus on fingerprints left an opportunity for exploration in other biometric modalities.
 Our research seizes this opportunity by proposing a comprehensive solution that can be readily adapted to various biometric types.

-In their study, Wang, Deng, and Hu \citet{Wang_Deng_Hu_2017} innovatively applied a partial Hadamard transform to cancelable biometrics, enhancing the security of binary biometric representations and effectively prevented the reconstruction of original data, addressing a significant security concern in binary biometric systems.
-Our research extends their foundational work by integrating AI algorithms, broadening the scope to various biometric modalities and focusing on preserving the original data's integrity, thereby filling a crucial gap in user-friendly and secure biometric authentication.
+The innovative application of partial Hadamard transform to cancelable biometrics by \citet{Wang_Deng_Hu_2017} marked a significant milestone in the field.
+Their method enhanced the security of binary biometric representations and effectively prevented the reconstruction of original data.
+Building upon their groundbreaking work, our research integrates AI algorithms, expands the scope to multiple biometric modalities, and emphasizes the preservation of original data integrity, thereby addressing a crucial gap in user-friendly and secure biometric authentication.

-In their study, \citet{Yang_Wang_Shahzad_Zhou_2021} addressed the vulnerability of traditional random projection-based cancelable biometrics to attack via record multiplicity (ARM).
-While their feature-adaptive random projection method enhances security, the focus remains narrow, primarily addressing one specific type of attack, there remained a need for a more comprehensive approach encompassing broader security concerns.
+\citet{Yang_Wang_Shahzad_Zhou_2021} tackled the vulnerability of traditional random projection-based cancelable biometrics to attack via record multiplicity (ARM).
+While their feature-adaptive random projection method enhanced security against this specific type of attack, there remained a need for a more comprehensive approach encompassing broader security concerns.
 Our research fills this void by introducing a holistic framework that ensures high recognition accuracy while addressing a wider range of security risks.